Creating a website used to be a massive project.

 Step 5: Install WordPress

 Just about every website host has a 1-click install of WordPress.
+Siteground, the hosting provider I recommend the most has this feature.
 It’s usually under a section called Tools, Website, Software, or Content Management Systems (CMS).
 It’ll look something like this:

 If you have trouble finding it, contact support at your host and they’ll be able to walk you through it.